Is a Qualified Lead the Same as a Qualified Prospect?

 This is why having an interest-piquing opening value statement is so important.
 If you can’t pique their interest (via phone, voicemail, or email), you never get to the qualifying phase.

-You can only say you have a qualified sales prospect when you engage the prospect in a sales conversation, and you establish:
+You can only say you have a qualified sales prospect when you engage the prospect in a sales conversation and you establish the following:

 - And can afford your solution should they want it.

-If they are missing any one of those three things, they are not qualified.
+They are not qualified if they are missing any of those three things.

 Don’t believe me?